c4tch/Salesforce-Apex-Test-Framework/README.md

     }
 }
 ```
-*Example shows the make called from a unit test.
-When ever the "make" methods are called, the results are added to the test factory's working memory, and when "run" is called they are committed to the database in one go in a speciffic given order defined in the Entity list.
-Note the Class wrapping the unit test extends c_TestFactory*

-## c_TestFactoryMaker
+## c_TestFactoryObject
-This lean class provides an interface so that the factory can automate the building of Entities, both complex and simple.
+This lean class provides an interface so that the factory can automate the building of data, both complex and simple.

-An Entity's sObjects are built using 'maker' classes, simple classes extending c_TestFactoryMaker.

-To create a new Entity template:

-1) Create your class
+Creat a class extending c_TestFactoryObject to provide the interface the factory needs:

-* Create an Apex class [Namespace][TestFactory][CollectionName] to contain your new object (or add to en existing)
+* Create an Apex class [CollectionName] to contain your new object (or add to en existing)
     * This will contain all your objects that are related to one another.
 Typically you may wish to do this per project or cloud. ex.
-MyNameSpace_TestFactory_SalesCloud
+MyNameSpace_SalesCloud
 * Create a class extend from c_TestFactoryMaker.
 * *For simple business object* (one sObject, no children):
     *  Define the default() method, returning an sObject with default values.